 - April 14; Regents authorize a new name for the School for Nurses: the School of Nursing.

-- Did you know that the first Nursing Alumnae Quarterly magazine was published in 1920.
+- The first Nursing Alumnae Quarterly magazine was published in 1920.

 - The School of Nursing had a total of 157 graduates since the school opened.

 - Marion L. Vannier succeeded Powell as director of the school.

-- Deborah MacLurg introduced the case method of assignments to the nursing students.
+- Deborah MacLurg was appointed instructor and introduced the case method of assignments to the nursing students.

 - 1925 Alumna Memories (PDF)